SymfonyCasts/solid/sfcasts/blackfire-player.md

 things with the result.
 It's basically a simple language for surfing the web and a tool that's able to *read* that language and... actually do it!

-To install it, copy the `curl` command, find your browser, and paste.
+To install it, copy the `curl` command, find your terminal, and paste.
 If you're on Windows, you can just download the `blackfire-player.phar` file from that URL and put it into your project.